ApolloTang/mynote--misc/things-2-memorize-content/dev/python/pyenv/pyenv-virtualenv-(plugin).md

 [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) is a [pyenv](https://github.com/pyenv/pyenv)'s plug-in.
 It is used to create a python virtual environment.

-A virtual environment act like a sandbox and it has it has an isolated version of python and pip storage.
+A virtual environment acts like a sandbox and it has an isolated version of python and pip storage.

-Unlike the virtual enviroment created with `python -m venv <name>` , the vitural enviornment created by `pyenv-virtualenv` is  *share-able* or *reused-able*.
+Unlike the virtual environment created with `python -m venv <name>`, the virtual environment created by `pyenv-virtualenv` is *shared-able* or *reused-able*.

-The virtual environments create by this plugin is listed among the python versions when you called `pyenv versions` .

-The listed names can be used with the pyenv commands `local`or `shell`.
-Both which can be activated  via `pyenv activate`.
+The virtual environments created by this plugin are listed among the python versions when you called `pyenv versions`.
+These names can be used with the pyenv commands `local` or `shell` to specify the environment you want to use.
+After calling `local` or `shell` you have to activate the environment with `pyenv activate`.